List of commercial failures in video and arcade games: Anthem

-Anthem is an action role-playing game developed by BioWare and published by Electronic Arts in 2019.
+Anthem was an action role-playing game developed by BioWare and published by Electronic Arts in 2019.
 Its seven-year-long development period started after release of Mass Effect 3, and was envisioned by BioWare to move away from the typical role-playing formats of Mass Effect and Dragon Age, and become a type of live-service game.
 The game had a difficult development cycle due to shifting staff, technological difficulties in switching to the Frostbite Engine, and demands from EA's management on the direction of the game.
 Other BioWare projects from its other studios were put on hold to complete Anthem for release, and according to one BioWare developer, it was only the work of the last fifteen months of development that made it into the game.
 Due to this rush near the end of the development cycle, the game was considered to be lacking content at release, contained numerous software bugs that plagued gameplay, and was found too similar to other live-service games like Destiny and World of Warcraft.
 BioWare and EA had stated their intent to revamp the game to meet expectations, but the game struggled to maintain a playbase.
-Though the game ultimately sold over 5 million copies in its lifetime, EA had anticipated sales to be much higher and comparable to the Battlefield series, and in 2021, EA opted to terminate further development work on Anthem, with closure of the game servers planned for January 12, 2026.
+Though the game ultimately sold over 5 million copies in its lifetime, EA had anticipated sales to be much higher and comparable to the Battlefield series, and in 2021, EA opted to terminate further development work on Anthem, with the game's servers closed on January 12, 2026.